radareorg/radare.org/gsoc/2016/ideas.md

 5. Optimize it, compress JS, reduce AJAX queries, make it usable on all devices

 ### Skills
 The student should be comfortable with modern web technologies like javascript and HTML5.
-They don't need to be Ã¼ber-comfortable with C nor assembly, since all the information is obtained directly from radare2.
+They don't need to be über-comfortable with C nor assembly, since all the information is obtained directly from radare2.
 As a bonus point it would be interesting if they know some basic assembly.

 ### Difficulty